MicrosoftDocs/sdk-api/sdk-api-src/content/workspaceruntime/nf-workspaceruntime-iworkspace2-startremoteapplicationex.md

 ## -remarks

-<b>StartRemoteApplicationEx</b> contains a number of new features: launching a 3rd party application when the remote destop first starts, handling multiple remote desktops, and launching with the web-based client UI.
+<b>StartRemoteApplicationEx</b> contains a number of new features: launching a 3rd party application when the remote desktop first starts, handling multiple remote desktops, and launching with the web-based client UI.

 ## -see-also